 That’s certainly not something a heads-or-tails toss can decide.

-As a cautionary tale of what might go wrong, consider the recent supersized theft of one man’s superhero-themed collection from a Las Vegas storage facility.
+As a cautionary tale of what might go wrong, consider the supersized theft of one man’s superhero-themed collection from a Las Vegas storage facility.
 Thieves made off with $100,000 worth of rare comic books, including a sizeable Spider-Man collection.

 Granted, this heist represents one of the more dramatic examples of a storage situation going south.
 But you don’t have to be robbed to the tune of six figures to suffer a storage snafu.

 Avoid getting tangled in a potentially costly web of intrigue that would snag even Peter Parker’s attention.
 Select the right storage site and parameters for your needs and ensure it features state-of-the-art security measures.

 Depending on your situation, you might not be able to exclude storage from the picture when answering the question, “how much does it cost to move?”

 Our network of agents can coordinate safe, clean and secure storage solutions for any moving scenario.
 Whether you need to store a few extra furniture items or your entire office, we provide moving-and-storage options matched to your needs.

 Before considering the overall cost of moving, however, ask yourself some additional questions.
 “Do I need storage?”
 “If so, how long?”
 “Should I declutter before stowing stuff?”
 “Would this be a good time to give my kids some of my belongings?”